 The Arab Republic of Egypt is a transcontinental country with one part belonging to Asia and the other Africa.
 Majority of the Egyptian territory lies along the Nile Valley.
 There are 88 million people living in Egypt, therefore making it one of the most populous nations in the Arab and North African region.
-It is also a popular tourist attraction with million of visitors who travel to Egypt all throughout the year.
+It is also a popular tourist attraction with millions of visitors who travel to Egypt all throughout the year.

 Of any modern country, it is also one of those with the longest history.
 It is referred to as the cradle of civilization.
 The centuries-old pyramids and temples still standing today in Egypt provide evidence for that long history.
 In fact, the Giza of Necropolis is the sole remaining ancient wonder of the world.